Mandatory Overtime: Everything You Need to Know

 - Family emergencies that are protected under the Family Medical Leave Act (FMLA).

 A state regulation, such as the one in place in California, has limitations on mandatory overtime for employees who have clocked 72 hours, or more, in the previous week.

 What Constitutes Discrimination for Non-Exempt Employees Working Overtime?

 For non-exempt employees employed in the U.S., employment is considered "at will."
 This means unless the employee is working under an employment contract, such as a collective bargaining agreement or a union contract, employers can legally terminate an employee without providing a reason.

-Under normal circumstance, it is not considered descrimination if employees who are working "at will" are terminated for refusing to work mandatory overtime if the employer is requiring mandatory overtime from all non-exempt employees.
+Under normal circumstances, it is not considered discrimination if employees who are working "at will" are terminated for refusing to work mandatory overtime if the employer is requiring mandatory overtime from all non-exempt employees.

 What Are the Exemptions for Mandatory Overtime?

 Some exemptions do apply that regulate or prohibit mandatory overtime.
 These include: